HPC4SC/PANDORA/docs/tutorials/00_installing_cmake.md

 Now we will start to compile the UI made for analyzing the results of PANDORA's simulations.

-	 1. First we need to install Cassandra's dependences
+	 1. First we need to install Cassandra's dependences:

 	 ```bash
 	 $ sudo apt-get install libtinyxml-dev libdevil-dev freeglut3-dev libqwt-dev libqt4-dev libqt4-opengl-dev libgdal1-dev build-essential libboost-random-dev libboost-test-dev libboost-timer-dev libboost-chrono-dev